 This operation is usually done under a general anaesthetic, as a day case procedure.
 Patients may need to wear a compression garment (depending on the area treared) for about 1 month after the procedure.
 Between 20 and 40 % of the grafted fat is likely to be lost in the weeks and months after surgery, this variance can result in under or over correction of the problem.
 Some patients will need more than one treatment to achieve their optimal result.

-I do not offer fat transfer for lip, face or primary breast augmentation.
+I do not offer fat transfer for lip, face or for primary breast augmentation.

 Side effects and risks